Zhang Yufeng: Personal secretary of Mao Zedong

 Mao's health declined in his last years, probably aggravated by his heavy chain-smoking.
-As a result, he developed Amyotrophic Lateral Sclerosis, known in the United States as Lou Gehrig's disease.
+He developed Amyotrophic Lateral Sclerosis, known in the United States as Lou Gehrig's disease.
 At this time, the political weight of Zhang especially increased because Mao's speech became completely unintelligible due to illness, and only Zhang understood him well.
 From 1972, Zhang Yufeng helped Mao Zedong to eat and decided if he was able to receive visitors or not.
 By the summer of 1974, Mao's state of health had deteriorated so much that Zhang was able to understand him by the movement of his lips and gestures.
 At the end of 1974, Zhang was formally appointed Mao's secretary for critical and confidential assignments.
 She strictly controlled and restricted access to Mao.
 Jiang Qing, who desperately needed Mao's support in the internal party struggle, tried to appease Zhang, but failed.

 In 1974, according to the sinologist Jonathan Spence:

 She [Zhang] literally becomes Mao's interface with the world, in fact the latter can no longer speak and she deciphers Mao's stammerings by reading his lips.

 Zhang recalled Mao's last Spring Festival, during which he was alone without a family member by his side:

 The dinner the day before, I was the one who fed the Chairman.
 It was difficult for him to open his mouth to eat.
 That day, as always, he ate in bed some rice and some Wuchang fish that he loves so much.
 Here is his last dinner of the day before.

 Mao died on 9 September 1976.
 According to academic Perry Link, immediately after the death of Mao, it is believed that it was Zhang who prevented Jiang Qing from taking possession of Mao's archives, which contained a large amount of compromising material on the entire top leadership of the Chinese Communist Party.
 She handed the key to the archives to Mao's successor Hua Guofeng.
 Knowing all the subtleties of the last years of Mao's life, Zhang acted as an important witness at the trial of the Gang of Four, including that of Jiang Qing.